[wp_ad_camp_2]To most of us, the word punishment means something pretty horrible.

 But to a clicker trainer, punishment has a much more specific meaning.

-‘Punishment’ to a positive-only trainer is strictly defined in the scientific sense as anything, which will diminish the likelihood of the precending behaviour from recurring.
+‘Punishment’ to a force free trainer is strictly defined in the scientific sense, as anything which will diminish the likelihood of a behaviour from recurring.

 Punishment does not necessarily mean pain or violence

 In scientific terms punishing actions can be anything from a ‘hostile stare’ or menacing body posture, to a gruff verbal warning ‘aaargh’ or ‘no’!